 - (a) All committees and subcommittees shall provide, in a manner reasonably calculated to give actual notice to interested persons, at least forty-eight (48) hours notice of a meeting.
-Notice of the meeting shall be published through an appropriate, public medium such as the House web site or electronic mail.
+Notice of the meeting shall be published through an appropriate, public medium such as the House website or electronic mail.
 In case of emergency, with the approval of the Speaker, a meeting may be held with notice appropriate to the circumstances.
 The Speaker shall announce and describe the emergency. - (b) A notice shall state the date, time and place of a meeting and shall include a listing and sufficient title for identification of any and all bills to be considered by the committee or subcommittee holding the meeting.
-The bill author and the members of the committee or subcommittee shall be provided separate notice. - (c) If a committee or subcommittee is scheduled for a regular meeting, but does not plan to meet, a notice stating that no meeting is to be held shall be posted.
+The bill author and the members of the committee or subcommittee shall be provided separate notice. - (c) If a committee or subcommittee is scheduled for a regular meeting, but does not plan to meet, a notice stating that no meeting is to be held shall be posted. - (d) Bills or resolutions published on a meeting notice but not considered shall not be taken up in a subsequent committee meeting unless said bills or resolutions are listed on the meeting notice announcing the items of business to be considered in the later meeting.